yair-brama/yair-brama.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 With over 20 years of experience in software project and program management, business analysis, and solution architecture, and a focus on AI and e-commerce, I am a seasoned professional who operates as liaison between developers, managers and customers.
 I hold a Master of Business Administration (MBA), a Bachelor’s Degree in Computer Science, and I am a Google Cloud Certified Professional Cloud Architect.
-As a lifetime learner, currently I've acquired a Post Graduate Certificate in Data Science and Business Analytics from McCombs School of Business at UT Austin.
+As a lifetime learner, I have recently acquired a Post Graduate Certificate in Data Science and Business Analytics from McCombs School of Business at UT Austin.

 As Data Science Delivery Manager at FLYR Labs, a company that leverages AI to optimize revenue management and pricing for airlines, I managed an international delivery team of data analysts, data scientists, and data engineers, working towards one shared goal of transforming how airlines do business.